wkhere/stackless/Doc/library/tk.rst

 mechanism which allows Python and Tcl to interact.

 :mod:`Tkinter`'s chief virtues are that it is fast, and that it usually comes bundled with Python.
 Although its standard documentation is weak, good material is available, which includes: references, tutorials, a book and others. :mod:`Tkinter` is also famous for having an outdated look and feel, which has been vastly improved in Tk 8.5.
 Nevertheless, there are many other GUI libraries that you could be interested in.
 For more information about alternatives, see the :ref:`other-gui-packages` section.

 .. toctree::

    tkinter.rst
+   ttk.rst
    tix.rst
    scrolledtext.rst
    turtle.rst